AimeeProfile/InitialPythonProject/README.md

 # PythonMiniProjectUpdated
 This programme still needs work but does not appear to produce any errors.
-The main body of the programme loops until the user choose to exit.
+The main body of the programme loops until the user chooses to exit.

 The purpose of this program is to give the user a suggestion for a videogame to play, based off of the options that they select.